PROGRAMS AND ACTIVITIES

-This is support program in which monks and nuns who escaped from Tibet and aged between 11 and 30 years.
-Such a monk or nun is provided with monthly stipend of Rs.
+This is a support program in which monks and nuns who escaped from Tibet and are aged between 11 and 30 years.
+Such a monk or nun is provided with a monthly stipend of Rs.
 375 per month for 20 years or until they leave the monasteries and nunneries where they are enrolled.
-This program was started in 1980s and during the course of its operation the DRC was able to provide support to more than 10000 monks and nuns.
+This program was started in the 1980s and during the course of its operation, the DRC was able to provide support to more than 10000 monks and nuns.

 - Support to unregistered and destitute monks and nuns:

 This is a support for destitute monks, nuns, and tantric who are not registered to any monasteries and nunneries and are faced with difficulty in livelihood.
 The department provides a stipend of Rs.
 300 per month for them to support their lives.
 As of our past data, we have 48 beneficiaries and we are now in the process of updating the list from Tibetan settlements.

 It is scholarship support for Russian and Mongolian (whose country has strong cultural relation with Tibet) enrolled in Tibetan monastic and other learning centres.
 Each person is given a scholarship stipend of Rs.
 375 per month for 15 years or until they leave the institution to whom they belong.
 591 Russian and Mongolian monks are involved in this program.

 - Support to Himalayan region monks and nuns:

 The Himalayan region is deeply associated with Tibetans by language, culture and religion.
 Tibetan Buddhists and the Himalayan region Buddhists share a common culture of practising and preserving Buddhism.
 There is a growing number of Himalayans enrolling in various monastic institutions to learn and excel in Buddhism.
 Since FY 2020-21, the Department has been providing scholarships for 562 Himalayans studying in various Tibetan monasteries.